-Pakistan’s Supreme Court acquitted on Wednesday morning Aasia Bibi, a Christian accused of blasphemy eight years ago.
+Pakistan’s Supreme Court acquitted on Wednesday morning Aasia Noreen, a Christian accused of blasphemy eight years ago.

 The trial court and Lahore High Court’s verdicts sentencing her to death have been overturned.
 The court has also ordered that she be freed immediately if she isn’t wanted in any other cases.